 I have often had the privilege of telling the stories of many of these congregations.
 I do not have enough time to tell the stories about all the marvelous things the Holy Spirit is doing through our congregations.
 From these reports, we can see a picture of what God is doing with and through us.
 That collage, rather than grandiose ideas one person might come up with, frames our vision for our future as a denomination.

 With that in mind, let’s share some thoughts concerning our mission and vision.

 Grace Communion International is a people called together by God to share in the ministry that Jesus is doing through the Holy Spirit in our world.
 We are a communion of churches and denominational ministries with a shared mission, which is taking us toward the realization of a shared vision.

 We are called to the same mission as all other followers of Jesus—it’s often called The Great Commission.
 There are a number of ways to summarize this mission.
 We do so in our denominational motto: Living and Sharing the Gospel.
-This motto, which appears in our denominational logo, is not just a catchy slogan.
+This motto is not just a slogan.
 It encapsulates our sense of calling to lock arms, sharing together in what Jesus is doing in our world, through the Holy Spirit, to fulfill the Father’s mission.
 We can expand this into a more complete mission statement: Grace Communion International is committed to living and sharing the good news of what God has done through Jesus Christ.

 We pursue this mission by:

 - Building healthy, Christ-centered congregations that are sanctuaries of worship, friendship and nurturing pastoral care.

 - Providing sound biblical teaching through our congregations, media and personal outreach in ways that are relevant and meaningful to people of diverse backgrounds and ages.